MicrosoftDocs/iis-docs/iis/extensions/configuring-application-request-routing-arr/shared-hosting-using-application-request-routing-arr.md

    [!code-console[Main](shared-hosting-using-application-request-routing-arr/samples/sample1.cmd)]

-## Step 2 - Specify the number of servers to use per host name.
+## Step 2 - Specify the number of servers to use per host name

 By default, all host names can use one application server.
 However, if the site owners want additional capacity, the hoster can specify the number of application servers that sites can use per host name.